nikolaipaukkonen/locuspocus_js/README.md

 # Locus Pocus App

 The project is intended for transcribing and parsing archaeological field notes, such as stratigraphical documentation.
+Add the required environment variables (i.e. the OpenAI api key).

 ## To be implemented
 - Either local "database" (a JSON file creation mode)